isaacovercast/QuoteWall/README.md

 * "You people need to get a hobby" - JC on ghost populations

 ## 2020
-* "i'm one step away from opening a car wash and lemonade stand outside." -AK
+* "I'm one step away from opening a car wash and lemonade stand outside." -AK
 * "Go take care of your wet duck." -AK -> Skip
 * "I have never drank a martini and never spilled half of it on myself." -AK
 * "My eggs are worth like $10 dollars right now." - AK